ddd-crew/aggregate-design-canvas/README.md

 ### 8. Throughput

-Goal of this section is to estimate how likely a single aggregate instance is going to be involved in concurrency conflicts (when two or more competing callers try to make changes at the same time).
+The goal of this section is to estimate how likely a single aggregate instance is going to be involved in concurrency conflicts (when two or more competing callers try to make changes at the same time).
 For each metric estimate the average and maximum - it will help you to reason about the outliers as they often drive the boundary reevaluation.

 The Command handling rate metric describes the rate at which the aggregate is processing new commands.
 On the other hand the Total number of clients says how many clients are likely to issue these commands.